All Episodes

 Yeah, yeah, yeah, yeah.

-Go through and get the story.
+Go through and get this new right then today.

 Is it not enough that I say it?